haxpor/algo-cpp-c/README.md

-# Algorithm in C++ Study But In C
+# Algorithm in C++ Code Study

-This repo contains my study from the book Algorithm in C++ by Robert Sedgewick but instead of C++, it's C.
+This repo contains my code study from the book Algorithm in C++ by Robert Sedgewick.

 # License